Best Fence Estimating Software in 2026 for US and Canadian Contractors

 - Fence-specific defaults.
 Pre-loaded fence catalogue, slot-mapped (post, rail, fabric, gates, fittings), per-segment styles.
 Without these you're rebuilding the fence-math wheel.

-- Canadian tax automation.
-Eight different sales tax models across provinces (HST, GST + QST, GST + PST, GST-only).
+- Tax handling.
+US sales tax needs install-address checks and ZIP codes; Canadian tax needs HST, GST + QST, GST + PST, or GST-only by province.
 Manual rate tables on every quote add hours per month and produce errors.

 - Crew handoff.
 A worker app on iOS and Android that gives installers today's jobs, the drawing, and the material list — and lets them update the office without picking up the phone.